johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-03-19-generate-word-doc-in-asp-net/index.md

 }
 ```

 In this example, the `GetWordDocument` method creates a new Word document and adds the text "Hello, World!" to it.
+If we navigate to the `/api/generate-word-document` endpoint, we will receive a Word document with the text "Hello, World!" in it.

 The document is then saved to a memory stream and returned as a file.
 The `File` method is used to return the document as a file with the MIME type `application/vnd.openxmlformats-officedocument.wordprocessingml.document` (which basically is the server saying "Hey!
 This is a Word document!").

 ## Conclusion

 Generating a Word document in an ASP.NET controller is quite simple to do using the Open XML library.
-You can create a new Word document, add content to it, and return it as a file using the `File` method.
+We can create a new Word document, add content to it, and return it as a file using the `File` method.

-If you'd like to learn more about how to add content to a Word document using the Open XML library, I recommend checking out the [Open XML SDK documentation](https://learn.microsoft.com/en-us/office/open-xml/word/overview).
+To learn more about how to add content to a Word document using the Open XML library, it's worth reading the [Open XML SDK documentation](https://learn.microsoft.com/en-us/office/open-xml/word/overview).

 I hope this post helps you to generate Word documents in your ASP.NET applications!